Expert guide to the best parks in Mexico City: Bosque de Chapultepec

 ❗️ If you’re wondering if Chapultepec is bigger than Central Park then you may be surprised to know that it’s actually just over twice the size of Central Park!

-Most recently we stayed in Polanco at Residence L’Heritage Royal Colonial, which technically has only three stars but felt more like a 4/5 star hotel given the quality of breakfast, the availability of free snacks all day long and the size and quality of the rooms (we had an enormous double suite for $100 a night for four people).
+🏨 In Polanco – Residence L’Heritage Royal Colonial: this is a 3⭐️ hotel that feels like a 4⭐️ given the quality of breakfast, the availability of free snacks all day long and the size and quality of the rooms.

 For utter ease of visiting the park, I recommend staying in Condesa, Polanca, Roma Norte or around Reforma.
 These, of course, are some of the most upmarket areas of Mexico City, where many luxurious hotels are to be found.